 The Gigabit Community Fund will support two 12-week pilot periods in both Kansas City and Chattanooga.
 In each pilot period, up to 10 projects will be awarded between $5,000 and $30,000.

 Learn more about Mozilla's Gigabit Community Fund on our wiki.

 Connect with the community

-Dial in to our weekly community call.
+Dial in to our monthly community call.
 We meet each week for an hour-long discussion to share ideas, ask questions and find answers.

 Read the official announcement on the Mozilla blog.